ziminas1990/space-expansion/web-client/docs/deploy-on-windows.md

 It means that quart is receiving incomming HTTP reuest at 5000 port.

-TO connect to the server open [localhost:5000](http://localhost:5000) in your browser.
+To connect to the server open [localhost:5000](http://localhost:5000) in your browser.